Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-This morning we travel down the coast to Mossel Bay.
-Portuguese explorer Bartolomeu Dias arrived here on February 3, 1488, thus proving to his sponsors that Africa had a southern tip; making it theoretically possible to sail from Europe to India.
-Our destination is the Dias Museum Complex, which marks the spot of the historical landing of Bartolomeu Dias.
-The 500 year old Post Office Tree, a national monument, can still be seen at the site, now harbouring a post box shaped as a shoe.
+Our morning takes us down the coast to Mossel Bay, where Portuguese explorer Bartolomeu Dias arrived on February 3, 1488, proving to his sponsors that Africa had a southern tip and making it theoretically possible to sail from Europe to India.
+We visit the Dias Museum Complex, marking the spot of this historic landing.
+The 500-year-old Post Office Tree, now a national monument, still stands at the site, housing a post box shaped like a shoe.

-We then head inland and over the Outeniqua Mountains to the Little Karoo (Klein Karoo), a semi-arid yet fertile valley or depression surrounded by formidable mountain ranges.
-This is the ostrich capital of South Africa with thousands of these unusual birds dotting fields throughout the area.
-At the turn of the century ostrich feathers were in such demand that the fashion conscious paid a premium and feathered the nests of the barons who built magnificent mansions known as "Feather Palaces."
-This fine architecture can still be seen around the sedate and pleasant town of Oudtshoorn (pronounced 'Oats-horn'), our final destination.
+We then head inland over the Outeniqua Mountains to the Little Karoo (Klein Karoo), a semi-arid yet fertile valley surrounded by formidable mountain ranges.
+This region serves as South Africa's ostrich capital, with thousands of these unusual birds dotting fields throughout the area.
+At the turn of the century, ostrich feathers were so fashionable that demand created wealthy "feather barons" who built magnificent mansions known as "Feather Palaces."
+This fine architecture remains visible around the pleasant town of Oudtshoorn.

 Overnight in Oudtshoorn.